openshift/special-resource-operator/README.md

 ## Operation Breakdown
 The special resource operator implements a simple state machine, where each state has a validation step.
-The validation step for each state is different and relies on the functionality to be tested.
+The validation step for each state is different and relies on the functionality to be tested of the previous state.

 The following descriptions of the states will describe how e.g. the SRO handles GPUs in a cluster.